polaris-slo-cloud/polaris-scheduler/go/scheduler/README.md

 ## Test Scenarios for Comparing Against Other Schedulers

-We have prepared a set of scenarios to compare rainbow-scheduler against other scheduling approaches.
+We have prepared a set of scenarios to compare polaris-scheduler against other scheduling approaches.
-These scenarios can be found in [this repository](https://gitlab.com/tommazzo89/scheduler-test-scenarios).
+These scenarios can be found in [here](./hack/testbed/experiments).

 ## Building and Debugging